Diarrhea

 1. Indications for hospitalization (IV rehydration necessary): Severe dehydration, manifestations of dehydration in an elderly patient (these patients often have no sensation of thirst and drink insufficient amounts of fluids), conditions precluding oral rehydration (persistent vomiting or adynamic ileus), and failure of oral rehydration (signs and symptoms of dehydration worsening despite receiving seemingly appropriate amounts of oral rehydration solutions [ORSs] or difficulty drinking the required amounts of liquids).

 2. Rehydration therapy is the mainstay of symptomatic treatment of diarrhea.
 Most patients with mild to moderate dehydration (loss of <10% of body weight) may be managed using an outpatient or home oral rehydration therapy.
 It is usually sufficient to take regular fluids (water, juices, isotonic drinks, soups) and table salt (eg, salt crackers).
 For hydration in children and the elderly with severe diarrhea, commercial glucose-electrolyte ORSs are available.
 Frequent administration of small portions of cold (refrigerated) ORS improves the patient’s tolerance.
-Fluid therapy consists of 2 phases:
+Fluid therapy consists of 2 phases, deficit replacement and maintenance therapy.

 Replacement of deficits (rehydration): For the first 3 to 4 hours, administer ORS only.
 The volume of ORS should be equal to the estimated weight loss (the patient should drink freely to quench thirst):